ryousfi/FTS/README.md

 **How to use:**

+1. Open the correct Figma file (`UDS Styles & Variables` or `UBS Color Library`).
-1. Open the plugin from the Figma plugin menu.
+2. Open the plugin from the Figma plugin menu.
-2. Wait for the token collections to finish loading.
+3. Wait for the token collections to finish loading.
-3. Expand any collection to review its tokens before syncing.
+4. Expand any collection to review its tokens before syncing.
-4. Click **Sync to GitLab** to create a merge request on `@uwr/ubs-themes` with the updated token file.
+5. Click **Sync to GitLab** to create a merge request on `@uwr/ubs-themes` with the updated token file.
-5. A confirmation page will display a link to the newly created merge request.
+6. A confirmation page will display a link to the newly created merge request.

 #### Icons mode